vedi/restifizer/README.md

 > We are working hard to create and imrove documentation.
 Some sections still are blank.
 But if you have exact questions or ideas how we can improve documentation, create a ticket with it here: https://github.com/vedi/restifizer/issues

 > Any feedback is appreciated.

 Restifizer
 ==========

-Restifizer - it's a way to significantly simplfy creation of full-functional RESTful services, using MongoDB as database.
+Restifizer - it's a way to significantly simplify creation of full-functional RESTful services, using MongoDB as database.

 The key feature of the module - it's very coupled to mongoose (MongoDB module) as result it allows to make prototyping of the services as soon as it's possible.